efuzy/efuzy/docs/src/pages/app-extensions/tips-and-tricks/provide-a-ui-component.md

 ---
 title: Provide a UI component
-desc: Tips and tricks on how to provide a Vue component to the host app of a Quasar App Extension.
+desc: Tips and tricks on how to provide a Vue component to the host app of a Efuzy App Extension.
 ---

 This guide is for when you want to create a new UI component and provide it through an App Extension, which will inject it into the hosting app.